 Eye-catching and flavourful cherry and grape tomatoes of different colours and some whole wheat pasta went into this easy and quick Rotini Pasta in Garlicky Burst Cherry Tomato Sauce.
-The sauce cooks quickly while the rotini is boiling, and the pasta is ready to serve in 15 minutes.
+The sauce cooks quickly while the pasta is cooking, and its all ready to serve in 15 minutes.
 Not much chopping and slicing required as the tomatoes are added whole.
 The cooking times below are assuming that the pasta is set to boil while the sauce is being prepared, and then the cooked pasta is added to the sauce at the end.

 I have not made pasta with rotini before and I had to look it up in Wikipedia to see how it was different from fusilli, but am no wiser as there are contradictory explanations in Wiki's definition!
 However I do agree with the statement that the curly spirals of the rotini pasta retains the sauces and is suitable for the burst cherry tomato sauce in this recipe.

 I had delicious spaghetti with burst cherry tomatoes and garlic for dinner one evening when we visited St. Michaels on the Chesapeake Bay last month and I must try that out soon too.While I usually prefer long pasta such as spaghetti or fettuccine, today the little spirally tricolour rotini in the Rotini Pasta in Garlicky Burst Cherry Tomato Sauce, complemented the red yellow brown and green coloured tomatoes that we picked up at the local Farmers market on Saturday.

 As the garlic cloves were large, I sliced them thin and long and minced the fresh basil leaves from the garden.
 Small garlic cloves may be added whole without slicing.
 I also added some sliced green pepper with the lady at the farmers market informed me would taste smoky after cooking.